open-learning-exchange/planet/README.md

 `npm run v-e2e` (from host) or `ng e2e` (from vagrant) - End-to-end tests Results will appear in the console

+## Enabling the Hub

+On the production Vagrant there is an optional second Planet instance that can be run to test out "Hub" features.

+To start the hub: `npm run hub-on`
+The hub will be available at `localhost:3200`

+To stop the hub: `npm run hub-off`

+To set the hub to automatically start on `vagrant up`, run the following: `npm run hub-boot-on`

+To disable autostart run following: `npm run hub-boot-off`

 ### Additional commands

 Similarly, we have a few other npm commands that work from the host machine to run the `ng` commands from the [Angular CLI](https://cli.angular.io/)